robmhoward/ExcelJsDocumentation/resources/referenceCollection.md

 ## Methods

-The Binding collection has the following methods defined:
+The Reference collection has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|